How to Swaddle a Baby Step-by-Step

 How to Swaddle Your Baby: Step-by-Step Guide

-You’ll want to know the safe and proper swaddling technique for your baby.
+You’ll want to know the safe and proper way to swaddle your baby.
 Follow these swaddle instructions in the infographic below for a step-by-step guide on how to swaddle your baby.

 Selecting the best swaddle for newborns is essential for ensuring both comfort and safety.
 When choosing a newborn swaddle, it’s important to avoid weighted swaddles, as they may place too much pressure on a baby’s chest and lungs.
 Additionally, be cautious with products that claim to reduce the risk of SIDS, as these claims have not been proven to lower such risks.

-In addition to a newborn swaddle, you may want to consider swaddle wraps or sleep sacks, which are designed for convenience and help make the use easier.
+In addition to a newborn swaddle, you may want to consider swaddle wraps or sleep sacks, which are designed for convenience and ease of use.
 These options, along with traditional receiving blankets—like the one you may have used to bring your newborn home—can all be great choices when deciding on the best newborn swaddle for your baby.

 When Is the Right Time to Swaddle Your Baby?